content-left-bg.png

 Overview

-Under the Education (General Provisions) Act 2006 (Qld) (Section 50(2)), the cost of ‘instruction’, ‘facilities’ and ‘administration’ are met by the State.
-State funding for schools does not extend to individual student resources such as textbooks, equipment for personal use and items used/consumed by the student in the classroom.
-Parents are responsible for supplying these resources to support student learning.
-The SRS provides parents with a convenient and cost-effective alternative to individually sourcing:
+Under the Education (General Provisions) Act 2006 (Qld) (Section 50(2)) (Education Act), the cost of instruction, administration and facilities is met by government.
+However, government funding for schools under the Education Act does not extend to educational resources used or consumed by individual students, for example, textbooks, equipment for personal use and items used/consumed by the student in the classroom.
+Parents/carers are responsible for supplying these resources to support student learning.

-• curriculum resources
+• student learning resources

 • personal computing devices